andrew/ultimate-awesome/README.md

 - [awesome-polywrap](https://github.com/polywrap/awesome-polywrap) - Polywrap is building a unified execution environment for the internet that is safe, open, and user-owned.
 Use Polywrap to create endlessly extensible software that runs anywhere.
 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
 - [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
+- [awesome-sap-on-azure](https://github.com/sanjeevkumar761/awesome-sap-on-azure) - A curated list of awesome SAP on Azure resources, blogs, tools, examples and more.
 - [awesome-ocean-data-resources](https://github.com/schmidtocean/awesome-ocean-data-resources) - A place to share ocean related data resources.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-xiaochengxu](https://github.com/shaojiankui/awesome-xiaochengxu) - 微信小程序， 微信小程序应用号开发资源大全.